killsos/Exploring-ES6-chinese/12-Callable entities in ECMAScript 6.md

   <li>(2) The inner names of named function expressions and classes are explained in <a href="ch_classes.html#sec_classes-inner-names">the chapter on classes</a>.</li>
   <li>(3) This column is about the body of the class constructor.</li>
 </ul>

+**What about generator functions and methods? **

+Those work like their non-generator counterparts, with two exceptions:

+* Generator functions and methods have the prototype (GeneratorFunction).prototype ((GeneratorFunction) is an internal object, see diagram in Sect.
+“Inheritance within the iteration API (including generators)”).

+* You can’t constructor-call generator functions.